 Non-current liabilities can be defined as those financial obligations that are generally expected to be paid after a year.
 Typically, non-current liabilities are posted in a company’s Balance Sheet as a separate entry.
-Businesses tend to compare their non-current liabilities against their venture’s cash flow to analyse if it is financially equipped to meet its obligations in the long-run.
-The long-term liabilities are considered to be a potent way of assessing the solvency of a business venture.
+Businesses tend to compare their non-current liabilities against their venture’s cash flow to analyse if it is financially equipped to meet their obligations in the long run.
+Long-term liabilities are considered to be a potent way of assessing the solvency of a business venture.

 Additionally, business entities tend to depend on long-term liabilities to meet their existing capital asset requirements or for investing in more profitable projects.

 Some of the non-current liabilities examples include – long-term debt payable, long-term loans payable, deferred tax liabilities, long-term bonds payable, pension benefit obligations, long-term lease obligations, etc.